Pressio/pressio4py/README.md

 # Development installation

-The modernization effort targets Python 3.10-3.13 on Linux and macOS.
+The initial packaging-modernization baseline is validated with Python 3.10 on Linux and macOS.
+The full modernization effort targets Python 3.10-3.13 after the bindings are ported to current Pressio.
 Clone with submodules and install through the standard PEP 517 build path:

 ```bash
 git clone --recursive https://github.com/Pressio/pressio4py.git